urbanappetite/SDCSegmentedViewController/README.md

 Of course you don't have to use `SDCSegmentedViewController` as the root view controller, you can push it onto a navigation controller, present it modally, or do anything else that you can do with a normal view controller.

+## Known Issues

+Though this library is written to support the generic `UIViewController`, this library does not necessarily work with all view controllers.
+For example, `UISearchDisplayController` will show weird behavior when used in conjunction with this library.
+There may be, and probably are, others as well.

 ## License

 The [MIT license] (http://opensource.org/licenses/MIT) applies to the code distributed in this repo.